BlaCkinkGJ/2020-ADS-ScapegoatTree/README.md

-# 2020-ADS-ScapegoatTree
+# 2020-ADS-VanEmdeBoasTree
-Implementation of ScapegoatTree
+Implementation of VanEmdeBoasTree